lyndon025/playtested/src/content/article/2023-07-27-playing-an-early-build-of-ashfall--early-impressions.md

 ---
-title: "Playing an early build of Ashfall! | Early Impressions"
+author: lyndonguitar
+category: Review
-description: "Ashfall is an ambitious MMORPG developed by Legendary Star Studio and NetEase, and is set in a post-apocalyptic world.
+description: 'Ashfall is an ambitious MMORPG developed by Legendary Star Studio and NetEase, and is set in a post-apocalyptic world.
 Not to be confused from the similarly titled Ashfall, a Web3/NFT game currently in development by Liithos Game Studio.
-I had the opportunity to try out an Early Build of the game on both mobile and PC, and here are my initial impressions:"
+  I had the opportunity to try out an Early Build of the game on both mobile and PC, and here are my initial impressions:'
+featured: false
 pubDate: 2023-07-27
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "ashfall"]
+tags:
-featured: false
+- taptap
+- ashfall
-thumb: ""
+thumb: ''
+title: Playing an early build of Ashfall! | Early Impressions
 ---

 Ashfall is an ambitious MMORPG developed by Legendary Star Studio and NetEase, and is set in a post-apocalyptic world.
 Not to be confused from the similarly titled Ashfall, a Web3/NFT game currently in development by Liithos Game Studio.
 I had the opportunity to try out an Early Build of the game on both mobile and PC, and here are my initial impressions: